its-rajesh/IRMR/README.md

 While recording instrument sounds in live concerts, dedicated microphones are placed to capture their corresponding source.
 Practically, these microphones pick up the other sources as well, as they are not acoustically shielded, leading to interference.
 These are also called leakage, bleeding, or crosstalk.
 In this paper, we have proposed two neural networks for interference reduction.

 1. Convolutional Autoencoders (CAEs): Treating interference as noise
-2. t-UNet (truncated UNet): Assuming the problem as a special source separation problem
+2. t-UNet (truncated UNet): Assuming the problem is a special source separation problem

 More details at [paper]()